burcugorgulicten/RecipeRecommender/README.md

 q(R).
 ```

-The constraints it accepts:
+The constraints it accepts: Time, Ingredients, Diet, Cuisine

-Time

-Ingredients

-Diet

-Cuisine

 It also accepts multiple sentence structures.